 POTTER MINTON engages in a general civil practice and the expertise provided by the Firm attorneys in multiple areas has been a great benefit to pro bono clients with a variety of legal needs who have been referred by Lone Star Legal Aid.
-For instance, Daniel A. Noteware, Jr., an associate at the Firm, normally practices in the area of intellectual property.
-However, he recently represented an indigent client who had eviction proceedings pending in the Justice Court in Smith County.
+For instance, an associate at the Firm who normally practices in the area of intellectual property recently represented an indigent client who had eviction proceedings pending in the Justice Court in Smith County.

-Mr. Noteware zealously jumped into the case after the client had been served with process and immediately filed an Answer, counterclaimed for retaliatory eviction, seeking statutory damages, and moved for a jury trial.
+This associate zealously jumped into the case after the client had been served with process and immediately filed an Answer, counterclaimed for retaliatory eviction, seeking statutory damages, and moved for a jury trial.
 As a result his representation, the client was able to relocate herself, her child and grandchildren to another home with the assistance of a $500 lump sum settlement that she received from her Landlord, as well as a waiver of a few months of unpaid rent that she owed.
-Now, she lives in a safer and more stable environment, which allowed her to obtain employment at a local turkey factory thanks to the assistance of Mr. Noteware.
+Now, she lives in a safer and more stable environment, which allowed her to obtain employment at a local turkey factory.

 Other problems tackled by the Firm include a client facing a homestead exemption issue with the Smith County Appraisal District, as well as heir property problems which plague many East Texans.
 The client was represented by the Hon.
 Diane V. DeVasto, Former Judge for the 241st Judicial District and 12th Court of Appeals.
 Also, a 79 year old widow, represented by Jon Rowan, obtained assistance with having her husband’s will probated, as well as assistance with debt collections issues that she faced.